top of page

 OCEANS & DEAD ZONES

-66% of the marine environment is severely altered by human actions and 55% is covered by industrial fishing.
+66% of the marine environment is severely altered by human actions.
 By the year 2100, without significant changes, more than half of the world’s marine species may be close to extinction.

 • Sharks are less than 10% of their original population